Common Heritage 2017 Guidelines and Applicant Webinar

 These items will be digitized, along with descriptive information and context provided by the community attendees.
 With the owner’s permission, digitized materials will be made publicly available through the institution’s online collections.
 Contributors will receive a free digital copy of their items to take home, along with the original materials.

-Grants will also be used for outreach activities – including lectures, exhibits, discussion programs, and film screenings – that celebrate and expand knowledge of the community’s past and its members.
+Grants are being used for outreach activities – including lectures, exhibits, discussion programs, and film screenings – that celebrate and expand knowledge of the community’s past and its members.

-The Common Heritage program is part of the National Endowment for the Humanities’ agency-wide initiative The Common Good: The Humanities in the Public Square, which seeks to demonstrate and enhance the role and significance of the humanities and humanities scholarship in public life.
+The Common Heritage program was part of the National Endowment for the Humanities’ agency-wide initiative The Common Good: The Humanities in the Public Square, which sought to demonstrate and enhance the role and significance of the humanities and humanities scholarship in public life.

-NEH’s Common Heritage program will award grants of up to $12,000 to community cultural organizations to coordinate community events and ensure that a wide range of historical materials can be digitized and contextualized through public programming.
+NEH’s Common Heritage program awarded grants of up to $12,000 to community cultural organizations to coordinate community events and ensure that a wide range of historical materials can be digitized and contextualized through public programming.